 A large percentage of the host family placements are in small towns outside of major urban areas, and located throughout the country (with the exception of a few destinations).
 It is very important to be flexible in your placement location, as we cannot guarantee placement in a specific region or city.

-Host Family Accommodations
+Host Family Matching

 Participants will have their own private room but may share a bathroom and living areas with the host family.
 Host families also provide three meals per day except on when going out to restaurants.